A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Time-Space Trade-Offs

-In this algorithm we process critical vertices in contiguous batches of size $s$ in angular order.
-This algorithm works similarly as the algorithm in Section~\ref{algo1}, but it differs in constructing and updating the data structure for finding the windows.
-In each iteration of this algorithm we find the next batch of $s$ critical vertices with smallest angles and sort them in workspace memory.
-As in the previous algorithm, we construct a data structure $T$, which contains the possible candidates for the $(k+1)^{th}$ intersecting edges of the rays from $q$ to critical vertices of the batch.
-In each step when we process a critical vertex of the batch, using $T$ we find the window of the critical vertex and we update $T$.
-For updating $T$ efficiently, we use another data structure, called $T_{\theta}$, see below.
-After processing the batch we repeat the same procedure for the next batch of $s$ critical vertices.
+As in Section~\ref{sec:algo1}, we process the vertices in batches, but now we focus only on the critical vertices.
+The new algorithm is similar to the algorithm in Section~\ref{sec:algo1}, but it handles the data structure for the intersecting edges differently.
+In each iteration, we find the next batch of $s$ \emph{critical} vertices, and we sort them in $O(s \log s)$ time using $O(s)$ words of workspace.
+As in the previous algorithm, we construct a data structure $T$ that contains the possible candidates for the edges of rank $k + 1$ on the rays for the $s$ critical vertices of the batch.
+In each step, we process the next critical vertex.
+We use $T$ to find the corresponding window, and we update $T$.
+For updating $T$, we consider only the changes in the edge list that are caused by the critical vertices.
+This is because the non-critical vertices do not change the chains that appear in the edge list of the ray; they only affect the actual edge that intersects it.\footnote{The algorithm in the published version of this article is slightly different and relies on an additional data structure $T_\text{aux}$ to update $T$.
+Unfortunately, our running time analysis of this update strategy was not correct.
+To fix this, we changed the update strategy to the lazy method described here.}